 The 2023 Convertible Notes were initially accounted for in accordance with authoritative guidance for convertible debt instruments that may be settled in cash upon conversion.
 The guidance required the carrying amount of the liability component to be estimated by estimating the fair value of a similar liability that does not have an associated conversion feature.
 Because at issuance we had no outstanding non-convertible public debt, we determined that market-traded senior, unsecured corporate bonds represented a similar liability without a conversion option.
 Based on market data available for publicly traded, senior, unsecured corporate bonds issued by companies in our industry, and with similar maturities to the 2023 Convertible Notes, we estimated an implied interest rate of 3.7%, assuming no conversion option.
-Assumptions used in the estimate represented what market participants would use in pricing the liability component, including market interest rates, credit standing, and yield curves, all of which are defined as Level 2 observable inputs.
 The estimated implied interest rate was applied to the 2023 Convertible Notes, which resulted in a fair value of the liability component in aggregate of \$624 million upon issuance, calculated as the present value of implied future payments based on the \$750 million aggregate principal amount.
 The \$126 million difference (\$93 million, net of tax) between the aggregate principal amount of \$750 million and the estimated fair value of the liability component was recorded in additional paid-in capital as the 2023 Convertible Notes were not considered redeemable.
-As a policy election under applicable guidance related to the calculation of diluted (loss) earnings per share, we had elected the combination settlement method as our stated settlement policy and applied the treasury stock method in the calculation of the potential dilutive impact of the 2023 Convertible Notes on (loss) earnings per share each period.

 As of January 3, 2022, we adopted ASU 2020-06, which removed the requirement to separate the embedded conversion feature from the notes and requires the notes to be accounted for as a single liability measured at amortized cost.
 Accordingly, we reclassified the unamortized debt discount from additional paid-in capital to convertible senior notes in the consolidated balance sheets on January 3, 2022.
-This resulted in an increase to our convertible senior notes and retained earnings of \$43 million and \$61 million, respectively, and a decrease to our deferred tax liabilities, included in other long-term liabilities, and additional paid-in capital of \$11 million and \$93 million, respectively.
+This resulted in an increase to retained earnings and a decrease to additional paid-in capital of \$61 million and \$93 million, respectively.